kyb3r/dhooks/README.md

 ### Discord Embeds:
 You can easily format and send embeds using this library. [**Result**](https://i.imgur.com/8Ms4OID.png)
+Note: embed objects from `discord.py` are also compatible with this library.
 ```py
 from dhooks import Webhook, Embed